SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

    refresh_delay = 24
    prefix = ''
 ```
 Scroll down to the bottom of the TOML file.
+Uncomment below lines under `Anonymized DNS` section.
 For **server_name** add the same server name you used above.
 For the 'via' servers, review the relay list <a href="https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v3/odoh-relays.md">here</a>, and pick a couple that suite your needs.
 It is usually recommended to use relays nearest to your location for quick resolution but you can use servers in a different country or have other unique requirements.

 ```
 routes = [